 Physiotherapy can efficiently help treating a wide variety of common conditions, like orthopaedic, musculoskeletal or neurological issues.
 It can also facilitate the recovery of sports injuries and chronic diseases.

-In the Physioathens Modern Physiotherapy Center, we can effectively intervene to accelerate the healing process of all the above conditions but also in a series of problems, which may arise from strain or injury.
+In Physioathens Modern Physiotherapy Center, we can effectively intervene to accelerate the healing process of all the above conditions and also in a series of problems, which may arise from strain or injury.

 The most common

 Backache is often the symptom of a problem connected to the lower back; it is not a separate disease.
 The pain is severe and it can potentially extend to the outer surface of the upper leg (thigh) or even below the knees.
 Back pain can simply be the consequence of a sudden movement, causing a lower back injury.
 It can also signify a potentially more serious health problem.
 This is the reason why the correct and timely diagnosis is as important as the following steps for choosing the right treatment plan.
 By effectively practicing the Manual Therapy technique, we are able to identify, recognize and treat the areas that have been affected.
 Our goal is to relieve the patient’s pain and also treat the actual cause of the back pain.

 The consequences of a stroke can be very complex for a person.
 Thus the physiotherapy interventions provided are tailored to your special needs.
 Ranging from transient numbness to serious mobility problems, Physiotherapy plays a critical role in health improvement and everyday life of patients, giving them the opportunity of a better life with fewer complications.

 With special exercises and techniques, Physiotherapists enhance the physical strengthening of the patient and they also have a positive reinforcement to their mental health.
 Patients’ social reintegration into their everyday routine is not impossible; it is a realistic goal that can be realized through immediate and correct treatment of the incident, with a view to avoiding any permanent mobility issues.